lisa-lumos/git/4-undoing.md

 $ git reset HEAD~1
 ```

-## Undo multiple commits, but to not change local file
+## Undo multiple commits, but not change local file

 If need to undo multiple commits, git doesn't have a quick pointer for these.
 But can see a log of all the commits, in reverse chronological order, with each commit there's a hash: